webexpress-framework/WebExpress/doc/development_guide.md

 |IdentityManager             |Users or technical objects that are used for identity and access management.
 |SettingPageManager          |Manages the settings of the application.

 In addition, you can create your own components and register them in the `ComponentHub`.
+The following UML diagram illustrates the relationships and internal structure of the `ComponentManager` and the components it manages:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗